rreezN/Social_Artists/content/_index.md

 (We need to visualise this)

 Then we counted the occurrences of each sub-genre.
-As these artists are hip-hoppers, it was no surprise that their subgenres often were under the general genre of hip hop; however, we are interested in their main secondary genre.
+As these artists are hip-hoppers, it was no surprise that their subgenres often were under the general genre of hip hop; however, we are interested in their secondary genre.
 So the genre which got the most counts besides hip hop was then given to the artist as a new node attribute - if a tie occurred, they were assigned randomly.
-If they happened to have no genres out of the hip hop domain, they were given “pure hip hop” as a secondary genre, as these artists indeed were pure hip-hoppers.
+If they happened to have no genres out of the hip hop domain, they were given "pure hip hop" as a secondary genre, as these artists indeed were pure hip-hoppers.
 We will now consider that the artists who have the same secondary genre are in a community with each other, which we will explore shortly.

-The result of this created the communities with the follow amount of members
+The result of this created the communities with the following amount of members.

 | **Subgenre**                 | **Count** |
 |------------------------------|----------:|